xbyjoex/Titanic/README.md

-This contains my Notebook on the Titanic dataset and challange on https://www.kaggle.com/competitions/titanic with a Flask Webinterface and storage with PostgreSQL
+This contains my Notebook (titanic.ipynb) on the Titanic dataset (.csv) and challange on https://www.kaggle.com/competitions/titanic with a Flask webinterface (app.py) and storage with PostgreSQL handled in with docker-compose in containers (docker-compose.yml)

 ~JP